What do gifted students need? Learnwell Collective is here to help!

 Examples of Gifted Activities Learnwell Offers through REACH

-While each month offers a different spotlight, every month provides a range of activities for students of multiple interests.
+While each quarter offers a different spotlight, every quarter provides a range of activities for students of multiple interests.
 Writing contests, poetry readings, and writing book reviews have been some of the writing-based activities in the past.
 Strong readers are encouraged to explore books at a deeper level, research authors, and learn about the publishing process.

 STEM challenges have also been a spotlight.
 Students have been able to explore engineering at a deeper level, coding, and even typing at the youngest of ages.
 One month in particular, REACH hosted a schoolwide typing contest.
 The kindergarten through second-grade students reigned victorious over the older middle school students.